stoeps13/connections-doc/source/connectors/icec/cec-flyout-page.md

 ![image](images/image123.png)

+!!! note
-**Note:** The FlyOut Page is not available in Cloud, Mobile or Anonymous Mode.
+    The FlyOut Page is not available in Cloud, Mobile or Anonymous Mode.

 **Parent topic:**[Overview](../../connectors/icec/cec-introduction_top.md)